db1996/homeassistant_runelite/README.md

 Custom HACS integration for tracking farming patches, farming contracts and birdhouse timers.
 It also tracks skill XP, total XP and boss KC's over time.
 It also supports dailies like battlestaves, sand etc.

+It now also supports live player status: Health, prayer, run energy, special attack, online/offline and which world.

 ## Installation

 ### Via HACS